sequra/woocommerce-sequra/sequra/readme.txt

 Contributors:
 == Changelog ==
+= 2.0.6 =
+* FIX javascript warning due to changes in the integrations assets
+* FIX php warning due to sequra/php-client package upgrade
+* IMP Removed all referencces to deprecated `without_tax` values.
+* FIX Add dependance on the "enabled in product" admin option to "Simulator params" option.
 = 2.0.5 =
 * FIX: Copy billing address to shiping address when ship_to_different_address is not set
 * Update: compatibility till WooCommerce 8.2